-Floaters are more likely to develop as we age and are more common in people who are very short-sighted, have diabetes, or who have had a cataract operation.
-Floaters are usually harmless and do not have a major effect on vision.
+Floaters tend to occur as we get older and are part of the aging process.
+Often floaters will not cause significant problems and no treatment is necessary.
+They are also more common in people who are very short-sighted, have diabetes, or who have had a cataract operation.